Naturalenemy07/WordleSolver/README.md

 ### Update (09Dec22)
 The Chrome edition has been updated and the current edition of Chromedriver doesn't work.
 Currently working on a fix.

+### Update (13Jan23)
+Added checkdriver.py and gave wordle_solver.py the ability to update chromedriver.
+May need to update Chrome itself if an error is thrown.